PagerDuty/terraform-provider-pagerduty/website/docs/r/service_custom_field_value.html.markdown

 The following arguments are supported:

 * `service_id` - (Required) The ID of the service to set custom field values for.
-* `custom_fields` - (Required) A list of custom field values to set on the service.
-Each block supports the following:
+* `custom_fields` - (Required) A set of custom field values to set on the service.
+Each object in the set supports the following:
   * `id` - (Optional) The ID of the custom field.
 Either `id` or `name` must be provided.
   * `name` - (Optional) The name of the custom field.
 Either `id` or `name` must be provided.
   * `value` - (Required) The value to set for the custom field.
 Must be provided as a JSON-encoded string matching the field's data type.
 Use the `jsonencode()` function to ensure proper formatting.